bgGradientMobile

 Step 6

-Results in the App
+Reports in the Web App

 Step 7

-Interpretation and Treatment
+Interpretation and Next Steps

 Writing on Mac